 The rise up against unpaid internships

-One year ago Zuzana started her internship expecting a meaningful learning experience for her career.
-Instead, this Czech student of adult education was relegated to make coffee for her employers.
-She felt treated like a cheap worker in what she describes as a "depressing" experience.
-One year later, 23-year-old Zuzana Vaněčková gives a passionate speech at the European Parliament about her experience.
-It is the launch of the campaign for fair internships, in which she is now involved.
+A year ago, when she started her internship, Zuzana Vaněčková was expecting a meaningful learning experience that would be useful for her career.
+Instead, this Czech student of adult education was relegated to making coffee for her employers.
+She felt that she was being exploited as cheap labour and describes it as a ‘depressing’ experience.
+Now, at 23, Zuzana is making a passionate speech before the European Parliament.
+This is the launch of the Campaign for Fair Internships, in which she plays an active part.

-“Institutions set the tone to the broader labour market” says Bryan Watkins from the Global Intern Coalition, a movement that tries to bring together intern movements around the world and that has recently organised the Global Intern Strike.
+‘Institutions set the tone for the broader labour market,’ says Bryan Watkins of the Global Intern Coalition, a movement aiming to bring together intern movements from around the world, which has recently organised a Global Intern Strike.

-The European External Action Service, was recently the object of an investigation of the European Ombudsman that found that EEAS had 800 unpaid trainees all over the world.
-On 15th February, the Ombudsman issued a recommendation alleging that this institution “acted wrongly by failing to offer remuneration for certain internships”.
+One EU institution, the European External Action Service, was recently investigated by the European Ombudsman, who found that it had no fewer than 800 unpaid trainees worldwide.
+On 15 February 2017, the Ombudsman issued a recommendation which stated that the institution ‘acted wrongly by failing to offer remuneration for certain internships’.

-Beyond the EU institutions, all over Europe 4.5 million students and graduates undertake an internship each year in Europe, 59% of whom are unpaid.
-Could you imagine a public database where you could find a rating of companies according how they treat their interns?
-That’s the idea of Interns Go Pro.
-Its co-founder, Regis Pradal, explains that a ranking will be established and companies could achieve a European Label for Quality Internships.
-Universities, NGOs, job portals, big media, young people and employers are asked to join this initiative in order to bring transparency to youth employment.
+Beyond the EU institutions, 4.5 million students and graduates all over Europe undertake an internship each year in Europe — and 59 % of them are unpaid.
+So how can you find out how companies treat their interns?
+That’s the idea behind Interns Go Pro, a public database that rates firms on this basis Co-founder Régis Pradal explains that this will culminate in a ranking enabling companies to achieve a European Label for Quality Internships.
+Universities, NGOs, job portals, big media, young people and employers are asked to join in this initiative to bring transparency to youth employment.